marcorivm/diagonal-accordion-css3/README.md

 	    </div>
 	</div>
 ```
-Include the scripts.js file and styles.css files, tweak to your liking and you should be ready to go.
+Include the scripts.js and styles.css files, tweak to your liking and you should be ready to go.

 ## About
 This was developed as a proof of concept for a project, feel free to use it however you want.